Feminist art criticism: Intersectionality

-Women of color in the art world were often not addressed in earlier feminist art criticism.
-An intersectional analysis that includes not only gender but also race and other marginalized identities is essential.
+Women of color in art were often not addressed in earlier feminist art criticism.
+Intersectional analysis is essential to discuss social categorizations, such as race, class, gender, sexual identity, and disability.

 Audre Lorde’s 1984 essay “The Master’s Tools Will Never Dismantle The Master’s House,” briefly addresses a vital dilemma that artists who are women of color are often overlooked or tokenized in the visual arts.
 She argues that "in academic feminist circles, the answer to these questions is often, ‘We did not know who to ask.’
 But that is the same evasion of responsibility, the same cop-out, that keeps Black women's art out of women's exhibitions, Black women's work out of most feminist publications except for the occasional ‘Special Third World Women's Issue,’ and Black women's texts off your reading lists.”
 Lorde’s statement brings up how important it is to consider intersectionality in these feminist art discourses, as race is just as integral to any discussion on gender.

 Furthermore, bell hooks expands on the discourse of black representation in the visual arts to include other factors.
 In her 1995 book, Art on My Mind, hooks positions her writings on the visual politics of both race and class in the art world.
 She states that the reason art is rendered meaningless in the lives of most black people is not solely due to the lack of representation, but also because of an entrenched colonization of the mind and imagination and how it is intertwined with the process of identification.
 Thus she stresses for a “shift [in] conventional ways of thinking about the function of art.
 There must be a revolution in the way we see, the way we look," emphasizing how visual art has the potential to be an empowering force within the black community.
 Especially if one can break free from "imperialist white-supremacist notions of the way art should look and function in society."